Emoji Cakes

 Don’t miss the step-by-step tutorial showing how to make Emoji Cakescheck out the web story here!

-Emoji Cakes
+Emoji Mini Cakes

 4.22 from 14 votes

-These adorable mini Emoji Cakes are made with chocolate cake, buttercream, and lots of sass.
+These adorable Mini Emoji Cakes are made with chocolate cake, buttercream, and lots of sass.
 Recreate your favorite emoji expressions in mini cake form!

-Total Time 2 hours 15 minutes
+Total2 hours 15 minutes

 Ingredients